jlittle22/learn-programming/web.md

 _Stuff that's off-topic, but interesting to me._

-[1] This is scratching the surface of an _incredibly_ interesting field of mathematics called [information theory](https://en.wikipedia.org/wiki/Information_theory).
+[1] This is scratching the surface of an _incredibly_ interesting field of mathematics called <a target="_blank" href="https://en.wikipedia.org/wiki/Information_theory">information theory</a>.
 I did an internship working on data compression algorithms after my sophomore year and had the opportunity to learn a little bit about information theory.
 One of my biggest regrets from college is that I was never able to take an information theory course.
 Working in data compression (or some other information-theory-adjacent domain) is a career goal of mine.

-The critical concept in information theory is [entropy](<https://en.wikipedia.org/wiki/Entropy_(information_theory)>).
+The critical concept in information theory is <a target="_blank" href="https://en.wikipedia.org/wiki/Entropy_(information_theory)">entropy</a>.
 Entropy represents the _profound_ mathematical reality that information can be _quantified_.
 If I were to ask you, "how much information is in this guide?", you're likely inclined to respond with something like "a lot", "a good amount", "a little bit", "none at all", etc. (These are all qualitative answers, not quantitative.)
 I doubt you'd respond "2948374 units of information".

 Information theory is the branch of mathematics that focuses on answering the question "how much data?" _quantitatively_.
 The "unit" of information is typically bits, a `1` or `0` and, in other words, the answer to a "yes" or "no" question.